rodvlopes/rpi-room-monitoring/readme.md

 RPi Room Monitoring
 ===================

-Web project to read data from rpi DS18B20 module, DHT11 and present as a graphic
+Web project to read data from rpi DS18B20 module, DHT22 or DHT11 and present as a graphic

 Depends on
 ----------